 I have used this product for about 8 months and they are still in good condition so they are very durable.

-Overall I do think this is a great alternative to throw away cotton pads.
+Overall I do think these reusable cotton pads are a great alternative to throw away cotton pads.
 I do recommend that u get natural laundry detergent if your skin isn’t too sensitive so this all becomes so much easier, id also recommend getting a washing bag so you don’t have to fish out the cotton pads separately.
 Out of curiosity how many cotton pads do you use a day?
 Tell me in the comments.
 Thanks for reading Xxx

 The Cotten Pads I Use